Hundred Years of Heritage and History

 The modern day Sneeboer factory is under the ownership of one of Arie's grandsons, Jaap Sneeboer.
 Jaap is the 3rd generation of the family and he oversees the 900sqm site with his wife Wilma.
 There are two forges operating and coal is still used to produce the heat as Jaap says this produces better results.
 The tools are made on four anvils, one for each fire, and the molten steel is shaped by sledge-hammers.
 Remarkably the oldest hammer, which dates from 1920, is still used today.
 View the Sneeboer How it Works video here.

-The factory produces in the region of 3000 perennial spades per year and 2200 potting trowels, and the Sneeboer range features around 140 different types of implement - this figure does not include the various sizes of each tool - so as you can see, the 96 year old hammer is kept busy.
+The factory produces in the region of 3000 perennial spades per year and over 2200 potting trowels, and the Sneeboer range features around 140 different types of implement - this figure does not include the various sizes of each tool - so as you can see, the 96 year old hammer is kept busy.

 As Jaap Sneeboer regularly says; “Anyone who has ever had a Sneeboer tool in their hand will never want to use anything else…”.
 Stephanie Harrod, Managing Director of Harrod Horticultural says “We are proud to supply this prestigious, family run product range to the UK gardening market and this is our tool range of choice for our own Organic Kitchen Garden.”
 Harrod Horticultural stock Sneeboer spades, forks, rakes, hoes, weeders and bulb planters in their mail order range.